Antonomasia3rd/stuff/tech diary/android (phone)/kgclient Samsung A34.md

 # SIDE EFFECTS !!
 * it's not for everyone, it's not easy...
-* if you somehow enters safe mode you HAVE to restore the package because it still locks, so make sure your ADB is "always allow"ed
+* if you somehow enters safe mode you HAVE to restore the package because it will add it back, so make sure your ADB is "always allow"ed

 you need to install 3 more apps on this method, VS the "Device Owner" replacement, which only requires 2 apps (e.g. Island + KnoxPatch)